 - Have access to the Association's online learning modules, such as Introduction to Professionalism, Code of Ethics, and Good Character

 - Receive weekly communication from the Association with news, upcoming events and volunteer opportunities

 - Receive copies of The Keystone Professional the Association's quarterly publication

 - Become eligible for discounted Association events, such as the Ingenium professional development conference

 - Write the ABC Test before becoming an Intern

 Have you recently Graduated?

-If you have recently graduated and are working in Manitoba or intend to work in Manitoba, you should enroll promptly as an Intern to begin the pre-registration program.
+If you have recently graduated and are working in Manitoba or intend to work in Manitoba, you should enroll promptly as an intern.
 If you are a graduate who is planning to work or study outside of Manitoba, you should contact the provincial Association in that province to consider your best options.